Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Abstract

 \section{Abstract}

 The intrinsic high dimension of fluid dynamics is an inherent challenge to control of aerodynamic flows, and this is further complicated by a flow's nonlinear response to strong disturbances.
 Deep reinforcement learning, which takes advantage of the exploratory aspects of reinforcement learning (RL) and the rich nonlinearity of a deep neural network, provides a promising approach to discover feasible control strategies.
 However, the typical model-free approach to reinforcement learning requires a significant amount of interaction between the flow environment and the RL agent during training, and this high training cost impedes its development and application.
 In this work, we propose a model-based reinforcement learning (MBRL) approach by incorporating a novel reduced-order model as a surrogate for the full environment.
 The model consists of a physics-augmented autoencoder, which compresses high-dimensional CFD flow field snaphsots into a three-dimensional latent space, and a latent dynamics model that is trained to accurately predict the long-time dynamics of trajectories in the latent space in response to action sequences.
-The robustness and generalizability of the model is demonstrated in two distinct flow environments, a pitching airfoil in a highly disturbed environment and a vertical-axis wind turbine in a disturbance-free environment.
-Based on the trained model in the first problem, we realize an MBRL strategy to mitigate lift variation during gust-airfoil encounters.
+The accuracy and robustness of the model are demonstrated in the scenario of a pitching airfoil within a highly disturbed environment.
+Additionally, an application to a vertical-axis wind turbine in a disturbance-free environment is discussed in the Appendix.
+Based on the model trained in the pitching airfoil problem, we realize an MBRL strategy to mitigate lift variation during gust-airfoil encounters.
 We demonstrate that the policy learned in the reduced-order environment translates to an effective control strategy in the full CFD environment.